Skip to Content

 What is the best way to cook bison meat?

 Whether you call it bison or buffalo, what matters most is how you make it.
-There are several methods for cooking bison steaks: reverse sear, sous vide, and grilled.
-However, I love to use the two-zone grilling method, popularized by Meathead, but I use an oven to finish the steaks instead; the results are incredible!
+There are several methods for cooking bison steaks: reverse sear or indirect heat, sous vide, and grilled.

 How do you tenderize a bison steak?

-Acidic ingredients like lemon and lime are good tenderizers, but I prefer using the juice of an orange; I like how it complements the natural sweetness of the bison.
+Acidic ingredients like lemon and lime are good tenderizers, but I prefer using the juice of an orange.
+I like how it complements the natural sweetness of the bison.

 How long does it take to cook a bison steak?